Skip to content

 Fax: 020 7323 4226

-or visit their website www.mpsonline.org.uk
+or visit www.mpsonline.org.uk

 What does it stop?

-The Royal Mail's 'Opt-Out' Service
+The Royal Mail's 'opt-out' service

-If you want to stop receiving unaddressed mail delivered by the Royal Mail to your home, you can register on to the Royal Mail's Opt-Out service.
+If you want to stop receiving unaddressed mail delivered by the Royal Mail to your home, you can register on to the Royal Mail's opt-out service.

 Contact:

-Freepost RRBT-ZBXB-TTTS
+Freepost RLZL-LHZH-JZHT

 or email: optout@royalmail.com